danieltpham/aeta_earthquake/README.md

 ## Proposed Timeline

 - Week 1 (Feb): Getting to know the data
+  - Everyone to sign up on the website
+  - Download the data to inspect
+  - Decide on the collaboration workflow
+  - See if we can read the files into Python
 - Week 2 (Feb): Background research
 - Week 3 (Feb): EDA + Cleaning data (1)
 - Week 4 (Feb): Cleaning data (2)